Wolverine971/9takes/src/blog/enneagram/enneagram-team-dynamics.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "A well-rounded team should have a mix of Enneagram types to ensure a variety of perspectives and skillsets.
-By considering the Enneagram types of potential team members, managers can build balanced and diverse teams that can tackle complex challenges more effectively."
+By considering the Enneagram types of potential team members, managers can build balanced, diverse teams that can tackle complex challenges more effectively."
           },
           "name": "How can the Enneagram contribute to building balanced and diverse teams?"
         }